bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > It seems to me that adding runtime checks adds overhead, and I need help
 > understanding why it sometimes doesn't.

-Thank you for the comments.
+Thanks for the comments.
 Section 2 assumes too much background knowledge; we will explain the background in some more depth.

 Short explanation: adding deep types to one module improves performance